grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 If we, additionally, define a [conda environment](https://towardsdatascience.com/data-science-best-practices-python-environments-354b0dacd43a) that pins all required software dependencies, we can be fairly sure that the result can later be reproduced by a different person on a different system.
-Alternatively, we could also use a [Docker](https://towardsdatascience.com/docker-made-easy-for-data-scientists-b32efbc23165) or [Singularity](https://sylabs.io/docs/) container.
-Luckily, Nextflow comes with support for either of these technologies out-of-the-box (see below).
+Alternatively, we could use a [Docker](https://towardsdatascience.com/docker-made-easy-for-data-scientists-b32efbc23165) or [Singularity](https://sylabs.io/docs/) container.
+Nextflow support either of these technologies out-of-the-box (see below).

 ### Hide outputs in Jupyter notebooks by using a _nbconvert_ preprocessor